evanmschultz/gopostulate_dev/README.md

 └── .gitignore
 ```

-For more details on the project structure and how to use GoPostulate, please refer to our [Getting Started Guide](docs/getting-started.md).
+For more details on the project structure and how to use Titmouse, please refer to our [Getting Started Guide](docs/getting-started.md).

 ## Documentation